Network and Panel Quantile Effects Via Distribution Regression: Asymptotic Theory

 as stochastic processes indexed by $y \in \mY$, where $y \mapsto Z^{(\beta)}(y)$ and $y \mapsto Z^{(F)}(y)$ are tight zero-mean Gaussian processes with covariance functions $(y_1,y_2) \mapsto \overline W^{-1}(y_1) \; \overline V(y_1,y_2) \; \overline W^{-1}(y_2)$ and $(y_1,y_2) \mapsto \overline \Omega(y_1,y_2)$, respectively. \end{theorem}

 Assumption \ref{ass:baseline}(vi) guarantees the invertibility of $W(y)$ and $\overline W(y) $.
 Notice that $\overline W(y) $ is equal to the limit of $W(y)$ because $\Lambda^{(1)}_{ij}(y) = \Lambda_{ij}(y) \left[ 1 - \Lambda_{ij}(y) \right]$ by the properties of the logistic distribution.
 This information equality follows by the correct specification condition in Assumption~\ref{ass:baseline}(ii).
 By Assumption \ref{ass:baseline}(v), we could have used $\sqrt{IJ}$ instead of $\sqrt{n}$, $1/J$ instead of $I/n$, and $1/I$ instead of $J/n$.
-We prefer the expressions in the theorem, because they might provide a more accurate finite-sample approximation.
+However, if the panel is not balanced, then we expect the expressions in the theorem to provide a more accurate finite-sample approximation, because the standard deviation of the estimates will generally be of order $1/\sqrt{n}$ for unbalanced panels, and the leading order incidental parameter biases are generally proportional to the number of incidental parameters ($I$ and $J$ here) divided by the total sample size $n$, see e.g. \cite{FernandezValWeidner2018}.

 \begin{remark}[Comparison with binary response models] \cite{FernandezValWeidner2016} derived central limit theorems (CLTs) for the fixed effects estimators of coefficients and APEs in panel regressions with two-way effects.
 Pointwise, for given $y \in \mY$, Theorem~\ref{th:expansion} yields these CLTs.
 Moreover, it covers multiple binary regressions by establishing the limiting distribution of $\widehat \beta(y) $ and $ \widehat F(y)$ treated as stochastic processes indexed by $y \in \mY$.
 This generalization is key for our inference results and does not follow from well-known empirical process results.
 We need to deal with a double asymptotic approximation where both $I$ and $J$ grow to infinity, and to bound all the remainder terms in the second order expansions used by \cite{FernandezValWeidner2016} uniformly over $y \in \mY$.
 We refer to the appendix and supplementary material for more details. \end{remark}